 A quality education is provided to the people of New Jersey, equipping them with the knowledge, skills, and capacities to enable successful careers, civic engagement, and personal fulfillment.

 Access to Pre-School

-The percentage of children attending preschool has steadily risen.
+The increasing trend in the percentage of children attending preschool has leveled off for the last several years.